noodlehaus/dispatch/README.md

 to use.
 No classes, no namespaces.

 ## Requirements
 Officially, Dispatch requires **PHP 5.4**.
-Unoficially though, it can run with PHP 5.2 and up.
+Unofficially though, it can run with PHP 5.2 and up.

 No strict version check is being done by Dispatch, other than the requirements